SyKePhaSis/CipherLibrary/BeaufortCipher/README.md

 Where,

--k_ind: is the index of the key letter
+- k_ind: is the index of the key letter
--m_ind: is the index of the message letter
+- m_ind: is the index of the message letter

 The key doesnt have to be the same value with the message.
 It is resuable meaning when the key runs out you start repeating it again.